WeDot-Engine/WeDot-docs/src/classes/class_gltfcamera.md

 - `void` **set_fov** ( value: [`float`](class_float.md) )
 - [`float`](class_float.md) **get_fov** ( )

 The FOV of the camera.
-This class and GLTF define the camera FOV in radians, while Godot uses degrees.
-This maps to GLTF's `yfov` property.
+This class and glTF define the camera FOV in radians, while Godot uses degrees.
+This maps to glTF's `yfov` property.
 This value is only used for perspective cameras, when [`perspective`](class_gltfcamera.md#class_gltfcamera_property_perspective) is true.

 <!-- rst-class:: classref-item-separator -->